stackbit-projects/lingomap-8b03c/content/pages/support-us.md

 How to donate:

+1\.
+Open this webpage in WeChat if you're not there already:

+*   Option 1: Use your web browser's share function to send the link to a chat in WeChat.

-1. Open this webpage in WeChat if you're not there already.
-(Might have to copy/paste this page's URL and send it to yourself first in WeChat.)
+*   Option 2: Copy/paste this page's URL and send it to yourself first in WeChat.

-2. Long-press this QR code and select Scan QR Code.
+2\.
+Long-press this QR code and select Scan QR Code.

 ![](/images/WechatPayMe-6ca3ed47.jpeg)